 Be realistic when you do get an offer on your home, evaluate it and act quickly.
 Letting offers sit around without acting can be a huge mistake.
 Things can change quickly in the mind of a prospective buyer.
 Acting quickly while the excitement and interest level are at a high point can be very important.
 Typically, a buyer’s motivation level decreases with time.
 Buyers’ remorse can even set in.
 Acting in a timely manner is essential.

 Discuss with your agent what you will do if the house is not getting showings during the first 30 days.
 After 30-45 days on the market, consider reducing the price slightly.
 This will increase the attention to your property and it might bring in buyers who could not afford your original list price.

-For more seller’s tips and resources, contact a Phoenix Homes Realtor.
+For more seller’s tips and resources, contact a Phoenix Homes Realtor with the form below.
 You are not alone in the home selling process!